Skip to content

 Equality and diversity training best practice

-What next for sexual harassment in the workplace?
+What next for the prevention of sexual harassment in the workplace?

-Notwithstanding these changes, the fact remains that sexual harassment continues to be a problem both in wider society and our workplaces.
-Employers therefore continue to have a key role to play both in reducing the risk of sexual harassment at work and responding when allegations arise.
-We hope that the articles outlined here will provide useful guidance to assist employers with tackling both of these steps.
+Alice Parker explains the new duty and outlines steps employers can take both to reduce the risk of sexual harassment at work and to respond when allegations arise.
+We hope that this and the other articles outlined here will provide useful guidance to assist employers with tackling both of these steps.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.